jheifner89/tcgwc_b44/UNKNOWN_FUNCTIONALITY.md

 - Modal dialogs and interactions
 - Status badges and color coding
 - Responsive design
+- Dashboard with Spend History and Message Center modules

 ### What Needs Backend Implementation:
 - All CRUD operations beyond basic create/read